 Release Notes

-In the past we have only issued release notes when a major release of CMS has been made.
-In between major releases we often release interim updates to accommodate small changes and bug fixes.
+In between major releases of CMS we often release interim updates to accommodate small changes and bug fixes.
 These updates are optional and you can download them at any time by going to the Tools menu and selecting Check for Updates.

-In the past we have not issued release notes for these interim releases.
-Moving forward you will be able to easily see if any interim updates have been released, when they were released and you will also be able to see exactly what has changed in that release.
-To access this area, please select the Help Menu and select Release Notes.
+We do not send out newsletters or issue release notes for these small updates but our customers have asked us to make release notes available to be able to see what changes have been made and when.
+You can access this area, by selecting Release Notes from the help menu within CMS.

 Security